rintnetwork/front-end/src/content/contributing/adding-products/index.md

 **Wallets**

 - **Fiat on-ramps** – this prevents a lot of potential friction in a new user's experience with a wallet.
 If a user has to fund a wallet via an exchange, it can be days before they can try the wallet because of know-your-customer checks.
-- **Supported by majority of dapps** – ethereum.org content aims to get users up and running with a wallet and ETH before showing them dapps.
+- **Supported by majority of dapps** – ethereum.org content aims to get users up and running with a wallet and rnt before showing them dapps.
 If dapps don't support connecting with your wallet, it could ruin their experience.

 **Dapps**

 - **You can access it via the majority of listed wallets** – dapps should work with the majority of wallets that are listed on ethereum.org.
-- **Users can try it out themselves –** an individual user should be able to use your dapp and achieve something tangible.
+- **Users can try it out themselves –** an individual user should be able to use your dapp and achieve somrnting tangible.

 **Both**